mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Tutorial.md

 ## Configuring the monitor

 The type of monitor used depends on the type of cluster used.
-For a master-slave cluster read
+For a primary-replica cluster read
 [Configuring MariaDB Monitor](Configuring-MariaDB-Monitor.md).
 For a Galera cluster read